Strategic Brief, Decision-Layer Architecture for Agentic AI

 Three eras of real assets software

 Real assets software has been built around one consumer at a time, in three eras.
 The first two are largely complete.
 The third is open.
-The combined entity is what consolidates Era One leadership with the substrate Era Three runs on.
+The combined entity is what consolidates Era One leadership with the foundation Era Three runs on.

 Era One, 1984 to 2005